-I am a solid-state chemist interested in materials to solve global energy challenges.
-Presently at Northwestern University, I have several projects related to lithium-ion batteries, 'beyond Li' battery chemistries, and thermoelectrics, working jointly between the Dept. of Materials Science and Engineering and the Dept. of Chemistry with Profs.
-Jeff Snyder and Ken Poeppelmeier.
-I completed my PhD in Chemistry with Prof. Clare Grey at the University of Cambridge after obtaining my BS in Chemistry from Indiana University.
+I am a solid-state chemist interested in materials to solve global energy challenges through my research at Northwestern University, my fast-charging battery start-up Nyobolt Limited, and my technical consultancy Niobe Energy LLC.
+At Northwestern University, I have several projects related to lithium-ion batteries, 'beyond Li' battery chemistries, and semiconductors, working jointly between the Dept. of Chemistry and the Dept. of Materials Science and Engineering with Professors Ken Poeppelmeier and Jeff Snyder.
+I completed my PhD in Chemistry with Professor Clare Grey at the University of Cambridge after obtaining my BS in Chemistry from Indiana University.

-In addition to hosting my published work, this site serves as a directory to scientific textbooks, software, and online resources that may be of use in the areas of solid-state chemistry, inorganic spectroscopy, powder diffraction, NMR, XAS, electronic structure, etc. These are the resources with which I have some first hand experience—please do suggest others.
+In addition to hosting my published work, this site serves as a directory to scientific software, textbooks, and online resources that may be of use in the areas of solid-state chemistry, inorganic spectroscopy, powder diffraction, solid-state NMR, XAS, and electronic structure.